p2eengineering/Kalp-Accounting/README.md

 - Emit event after Update Allowance?
 - Setting roles in intialize for Foundation admin and gateway admin but its not getting used
 - Write setter getter for UserRole struct if we are going to use it
+- Can a valid Transfer or TransferFrom request have amount = 0?

 ## RemoveUtxo Implementation
 ```go